Southern navy beans recipe (with ham bone)

 Stock ingredients in a pot

-The total amount of time that I spent cooking the beans was one hour and forty-five minutes.
-It is important to remember that cooking times will vary depending on your altitude.
-It is important to note that since I am at sea level, the higher the elevation, the longer it will take you to cook your beans.
+The total time I spent cooking this batch of dry beans was one hour and forty-five minutes.
+Keep in mind that cooking times can vary with altitude.
+If you’re at a higher elevation, it will take a bit longer.

-During the process of cooking and soaking up liquid, you may need to add more water to keep your beans from drying out.
+Oh, and as the beans do their thing and soak up the liquid, you might need to add a bit more water to keep them from drying out.

 What beans are used in Navy bean soup?